 Diabetes-related eye problems include:

-- Retinopathy – with this condition, the blood vessels in the retina become damaged and eventually this can affect vision.
+- retinopathy – with retinopathy, the blood vessels in the retina become damaged which eventually affects your vision.
 Retinopathy has various stages.
 In its early stages, there are usually no symptoms, so having a full diabetes eye check is essential to detect it early.
-Regular eye checks help detect any changes and allow for early treatment where needed to prevent further damage.
+Regular eye checks help detect any changes and allow for early treatment where needed to prevent further damage

-- Macular oedema – the macula is part of the retina and helps us to see things clearly.
-Swelling of this area can happen when the blood vessels in the retina are damaged and cause fluid to build up.
+- macular oedema – the macula is part of the retina and helps you to see things clearly.
+Swelling of this area can happen when the blood vessels in the retina are damaged, causing fluid to build up.
 This can lead to the macula being damaged and vision may become blurry.
 Treatment is available.
-Early detection is important.
+Early detection is important

-- Cataracts – the lens of the eye becomes cloudy and can cause vision to become cloudy, distorted or sensitive to glare.
-People with diabetes can develop cataracts at an earlier age.
+- cataracts – the lens of the eye becomes cloudy and can cause vision to become cloudy, distorted or sensitive to glare.
+People with diabetes can develop cataracts at an earlier age than usual

-While most damage to the eyes is free of symptoms in the earlier stages, there are certain symptoms that may occur and these need urgent review.
-If you have flashes of light, floaters, blots and dots or part of your vision missing, seek urgent medical assessment.
+While most people who have damage to the eyes have no symptoms in the earlier stages, there are certain symptoms that may occur and these need urgent review.
+If you have flashes of light, floaters, blots and dots or part of your vision missing, see your doctor immediately.